dair-ai/d2l-study-group/README.md

 ### Instructions
 - Make sure to join our [Slack group](https://join.slack.com/t/dairai/shared_invite/zt-dv2dwzj7-F9HT047jIGkunNKv88lQ~g) (channel: **#d2l-study-group**) for the latest schedule, updates and announcements.
-- We will take attendance and you will be eligible to receive a **Certificate of Completion** if you meet certain requirements.
-(More information coming soon!)
+- We will take attendance and you will be eligible to receive a **Certificate of Completion** if you complete more than 80% of the exercises.
+We won't use any kind of grading system.
+We hope that all submissions of the exercises are true attempts to complete them.
+We will provide feedback on all submissions to help with completion when needed.
 - You are also free to audit the course as well

 ### Schedule and Registration